AxelG/CocoaTabs/README.md

 ## <img src="icon.png" alt="CocoaTabs logo" height="20"> Installation 🛠️

-1. For Windows, enter the **"windows"** repo's file, and download it's content.
+1. Download the repo's content.

-   For MacOS, enter the **"macos"** repo's file, and download it's content.

 3. Extract the files from the ZIP weherever you may prefer to install CocoaTabs.

+   For Windows, enter the **"windows"** folder, and extract it's content.

+   For MacOS, enter the **"macos"** folder, and extract it's content.

-4. For Windows, execute the **"windows_installer.bat"** file.
+5. For Windows, execute the **"windows_installer.bat"** file.

    For MacOS, execute the **"macos_installer.sh"** file.

-5. Once installed, create a shortcut for the new **"CocoaTabs.bat"** file, change its name to **"CocoaTabs"**, set its icon to the **"icon.ico""** file, and copy the shortcut to your Desktop directory or wherever you may prefer.
+6. Once installed, create a shortcut for the new **"CocoaTabs.bat"** file, change its name to **"CocoaTabs"**, set its icon to the **"icon.ico""** file, and copy the shortcut to your Desktop directory or wherever you may prefer.

 ## <img src="icon.png" alt="CocoaTabs logo" height="20"> How to use 📖